MahenM1988/Batch-Scripts/Create Back-up/Dynamic Path/README.md

-# Backup Script README

-## Overview

-This script is a Windows Batch file that automates the process of backing up files from the current user's Documents folder to a designated backup destination using the `robocopy` command.
-It is designed to ensure that all files, including subdirectories, are copied efficiently and reliably.

-## How to Use the Script

-1. **Download the Script:**
-   Save the script to a `.bat` file on your Windows machine.
-For example, you can name it `backup_script.bat`.

-2. **Edit the Script:**
-   Open the script in a text editor (e.g., Notepad) and customize the following parameter as needed:
-   - **DESTINATION:** Modify `set "DESTINATION=%~d0\Backup\Path"` to specify where you want the backup to be saved.
-This currently sets the destination to a subfolder `Backup\Path` on the drive where the script is executed.
-You can change it to any valid path, e.g.:
-     ```batch
-     set "DESTINATION=D:\Backups\Documents"
-     ```

-3. **Run the Script:**
-   - Open Command Prompt.
-   - Navigate to the directory where the `.bat` file is saved.
-   - Execute the script by typing its name and pressing Enter:
-     ```bash
-     backup_script.bat
-     ```

-4. **Monitor the Output:**
-   The script will run `robocopy`, which will copy files from the current user's Documents folder to the specified destination.
-A message will be displayed once the backup is completed successfully.

-## Script Details

-- **robocopy**: The script uses `robocopy` (Robust File Copy), a command-line utility for copying files and directories.
-The options used in this script are:
-  - `/E`: Copies all subdirectories, including empty ones.
-  - `/Z`: Enables restartable mode, allowing the copy to resume after interruptions.
-  - `/R:3`: Specifies the number of retries on failed copies (3 times).
-  - `/W:5`: Sets the wait time between retries to 5 seconds.

-## Responsible Usage

-When using this script, please keep the following points in mind:

-1. **Data Privacy:**
-   Ensure that you have permission to copy all files included in the backup, especially if the Documents folder contains sensitive or personal information.

-2. **Backup Destination:**
-   Verify that the destination directory has sufficient space to accommodate the backup.
-Avoid using network drives unless you are certain of their reliability and security.

-3. **Regular Backups:**
-   Consider scheduling the script to run at regular intervals (e.g., daily, weekly) using Windows Task Scheduler to maintain updated backups.

-4. **Test Backups:**
-   Periodically check the integrity of your backups to ensure that they can be restored when needed.

-5. **Script Modifications:**
-   If you modify the script, ensure you understand the changes and test the script with non-critical data before relying on it for important backups.

-## Conclusion

-This script simplifies the backup process for the current user's Documents folder on Windows machines, providing an efficient way to protect your files.
-By customizing the destination path and using it responsibly, you can help ensure your data remains safe and secure.
+# Backup Script

+This batch script automates the backup of specific user folders (Desktop, Documents, Downloads, Pictures, and Videos) to a designated backup path on the same drive.

+## Features

+- Backs up specified folders from the user's profile directory.
+- Creates the backup directory if it does not exist.
+- Uses `robocopy` for robust file copying.
+- Provides success or error messages for each folder backup attempt.

+## Requirements

+- Windows operating system (the script is designed for Windows batch processing).
+- User must have permissions to access the specified folders and create the backup directory.

+## Usage

+1. **Download the Script**: Save the script to a `.bat` file, for example, `backup_script.bat`.

+2. **Modify Destination Path** (if necessary):
+   - Open the script in a text editor.
+   - Change the `DESTINATION` variable in the script to your preferred backup location, if needed.

+3. **Run the Script**:
+   - Double-click the `.bat` file or run it from a Command Prompt window.
+   - The script will back up the specified folders and display messages indicating the status of each backup.

+## How It Works

+- The script starts by defining the destination path for backups.
+- It checks for the existence of each specified folder.
+- For each folder, it uses `robocopy` to copy all files and subdirectories, preserving their structure.
+- It checks for errors during the copying process and provides feedback.

+## Notes

+- The backup directory will be created in the same drive as the script if it does not exist.
+- Be careful when modifying the script, especially if changing the `robocopy` parameters, as this could lead to data loss (e.g., using the `/MIR` option).

+## Example Output

+When you run the script, you will see output similar to the following: